Project-Based Learning Using Disney Movies

-After thinking on this I had an epiphany: What if I could have students use their historical knowledge gained throughout the course to pick out the inaccuracies in Disney films?
+After thinking on this, I had an epiphany: What if I had students use historical knowledge they had gained throughout the course to pick out inaccuracies in Disney films?
 This had the potential to be an interesting project for students to explore a movie of their choosing and develop a polished presentation to teach their peers about the selected time period and region.
 I wanted to create an assignment in which students harnessed and nurtured their creative abilities but also accomplished the goals.

 After extensive planning, I was able to develop a project that embodied the analysis of historical context, a fun animated classic, and also primary sources.
 The parameters for the culminating project were as follows:

-- Summarize the story as portrayed by Disney.
+1. Summarize the story as portrayed by Disney.

-- Determine what was going on the world at this point in history.
+4. Determine what was going on the world at this point in history.
 Consider all events globally and identify at least one major event from each continent (except Antarctica).

-- What historical inaccuracies can you find in the movie?
+5. What historical inaccuracies can you find in the movie?
 Aside from talking animals and the magical powers of wands and genies, what fallacies are represented in the movie?

-- Select two primary sources from someone who would have been a contemporary during the time and in the location of the movie’s setting.
+6. Select two primary sources from someone who would have been a contemporary during the time and in the location of the movie’s setting.
 If Beauty and Beast takes place in Revolutionary France, you can use a letter from Robespierre.
 This source should be connected in some way to the movie.
 If you use Robespierre’s letter, perhaps you want to relate it to Gaston in his attempt to raid the castle.

 At the end of this project, I was more than impressed.
-Of course, there are always modifications to be made but essentially all of my students created final presentation products that were polished, analytical, and comprehensive.
+Of course, there are always modifications to be made, but essentially all of my students created final presentation products that were polished, analytical, and comprehensive.
 I received some Prezi presentations, video compilations, elaborate PowerPoints, and even a PowToon.